Benchmark

 • Binary files from supercell site.

-During this run 1011 structures process in 117 and 6 minutes on 1 and 32 cores respectively.
+During this run 1011 structures were processed in 117 and 6 minutes on 1 and 32 cores respectively.
 The maximum performance is around 300 mln structures per second.

 Scalability

-Some test were performed to check scalability property of the program (see figure below).
-The y-axis shows performance per core normalized to performance v2.1 on one core.
-The extrapolation shows that even 64 cores can decrease processing time, because it is still higher than saturation limit.
+Some tests were performed to check the scalability of the program (see figure below).
+The y-axis shows performance per core normalized to v2.1 performance on one core.
+The extrapolation shows that even at 64 cores adding more cores still decreases processing time, because per-core performance is still above the saturation limit.

 image